Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-get-started-react.md

         </div>
         <div id="content-main">
           <div className="padding">
-              <p>Choose the button below to set the color of the selected range to green.</p>
+              <p>Choose the following button to set the color of the selected range to green.</p>
               <br />
               <h3>Try it out</h3>
               <button onClick={this.onColorMe}>Color Me</button>